nmate/sdsl-lite/README.md

 Test
 ----

-XXXX tests are inserted to [sdsl-lite][SDSLLIT]'s unit tests.
-All XXXX related source code and testcase can be found with `xxxx` prefix.
-Running only XXXX testcases can be done by
+R3D3 tests are inserted to [sdsl-lite][SDSLLIT]'s unit tests.
+All R3D3 related source code and testcase can be found with `r3d3` prefix.
+Running only R3D3 testcases can be done by

 ```sh